Alitpz/Responsive-Profile-Card/README.md

 # Responsive Profile Card

-Bu proje, farklı ekran boyutlarına uyum sağlayabilen modern bir profil kartı uygulamasıdır.
+This project is a modern profile card application that can adapt to different screen sizes.

-## Proje Hakkında
+## About the Project

-Bu profil kartı, kişisel bilgileri ve profil fotoğrafını şık bir tasarımla göstermek için HTML ve CSS kullanılarak oluşturulmuştur.
-Responsive tasarım sayesinde tüm cihazlarda düzgün görüntülenir.
+This profile card was created using HTML and CSS to display personal information and profile photos with an elegant design.
+Thanks to its responsive design, it displays properly on all devices.

-## Özellikler
+## Features

-- Responsive tasarım
+- Responsive design
-- Modern görünüm
+- Modern appearance
-- Profil fotoğrafı gösterimi
+- Profile photo display
-- Kullanıcı bilgileri gösterimi
+- User information display

-## Kullanılan Teknolojiler
+## Technologies Used

 - HTML5
 - CSS3

-## Dosyalar
+## Files

-- `index.html` - Ana HTML dosyası
+- `index.html` - Main HTML file
-- `style.css` - Tasarım stilleri
+- `style.css` - Design styles
-- `ProfilPhoto.png` - Profil kartında kullanılan örnek profil fotoğrafı
+- `ProfilPhoto.png` - Sample profile photo used in the profile card
-- `ProfilePhoto .jpeg` - Alternatif profil fotoğrafı
+- `ProfilePhoto .jpeg` - Alternative profile photo

-## Kurulum ve Kullanım
+## Installation and Usage

-1. Projeyi bilgisayarınıza indirin
+1. Download the project to your computer
-2. `index.html` dosyasını herhangi bir tarayıcıda açın
+2. Open the `index.html` file in any browser

-## Ekran Görüntüleri
+## Screenshots

-Profil kartı örneği için `ProfilPhoto.png` dosyasına bakabilirsiniz.
+See the `ProfilPhoto.png` file for an example of the profile card.

-## Lisans
+## License

-Bu proje açık kaynak olarak paylaşılmıştır.
+This project is shared as open source.